The ins and out on how to test fertility and where to get it done

 • A hostile uterus (a.k.a not having enough cervical mucus or the right acidity for sperm to swim through it).

-Common reproductive conditions such as PCOS, endometriosis and fibroids can make it difficult to fall pregnant, too.
 For men, male infertility can include things like sperm delivery, semen volume, sperm count and sperm quality.

 What's the difference between a fertility health check and a fertility assessment?

-In a nutshell, a fertility health check involves three key steps — an AMH blood test, semen analysis and a review appointment with your fertility specialist.
-On the flip side, a fertility assessment includes all the same tests as a fertility health check but goes one step further.
+In a nutshell, a fertility health check involves 3 key steps — an AMH blood test, semen analysis and a review appointment with your fertility specialist.

 This fertility assessment also uses pelvic ultrasounds to look for any abnormalities in the uterus that may be impacting your fertility success or causing a pregnancy delay.